-Local Students: A minimum of 2,900 third-grade students from Title I schools in the San Francisco Bay Area will be served over the two-year IMLS grant period.
+Local Students: A minimum of 2,400 third-grade students from Title I schools in the San Francisco Bay Area will be served over the two-year IMLS grant period.
 Since 2016, the program model involved students receiving two in-class visits from MoAD Teaching Artists, two museum field trips, and four additional visits to their classrooms focused on the creation of artwork.
 In the previous program structure, each student received a minimum of 16 hours of instruction from teaching artists.
 In the proposed program expansion, students will receive a minimum of 26 hours of instruction from MoAD Teaching Artists due to the program transitioning to an artist residency model.
-In 2019, MoAD held a focus group with a group of eight participating students from four classrooms.
-Feedback from students has been integrated into the program design.

 Local Teachers: Teachers across the San Francisco Bay Area have very few resources to support arts integration into their classrooms, with the exception of expensive continuing education opportunities that a teacher must seek on their own time.
 MIC enhances the existing services for teachers and students by providing funding for professional development opportunities and student-centered arts integration lessons, providing teachers with a better understanding of the positive impact of arts on student's academic performance and personal development.
-Title I teachers across the Bay Area are invited to participate in up to 40-hours of professional development in arts integration.
+Title I teachers across the Bay Area will be invited to participate in up to 40-hours of professional development in arts integration.
 The workshops will take place on Saturdays and evenings and will be offered primarily through Zoom in order to reduce barriers to participation.
 The program conducted virtual professional development workshops in 2020 and found that up to 50% more teachers were able to participate without the barrier of commuting to downtown San Francisco.
 Teachers who complete the workshops will be eligible for continuing education units (CEUs) through Mills College.
-As mentioned above, the program design is based on feedback from participating teachers.
-Each year, the program holds focus groups and sends out surveys to partipating teachers to inform program design.
-MoAD Teaching Artists: MoAD transitioned teaching artists from being contractors to part-time (18 hours/week) employees of the museum.
-The transition to part-time allows the program to deepen impact by placing each teaching artist in residence over the course of the full school year at 8 classrooms.
-Teaching Artists bring curriculum and art activities to each of their assigned classrooms on a biweekly basis.
+MoAD Teaching Artists: MoAD is transitioning teaching artists from being contractors to bringing them on as part-time (16 hours/week) employees of the museum.
+The transition to part-time will allow the program to deepen impact by placing each teaching artist in residence over the course of the full school year at 10 classrooms.
+Teaching Artists will bring curriculum and art activities to each of their assigned classrooms on a biweekly basis.
 The residency model allows Teaching Artists to build stronger bonds with students and collaborate more effectively with partner classroom teachers.
-Furthermore, Teaching Artists receive expanded professional development opportunities from MoAD Education Department staff and program partners.
-MoAD Teaching Artists are integral to decisions regarding program design.
-As the frontline staff, their input is sought throughout the program, but most tangibly in monthly, formal training sessions.
+Furthermore, Teaching Artists will receive expanded professional development opportunities from MoAD Education Department staff and program partners.